rickmark/mojo_thor/notes.md

 FACP / FADT - Fixed ACPI Capibility Pointer / Descritpion Table ECDT - Embedded Controller Boot Resources Table - Self explanatory

+### Apple SMC

+Which is which, EFI, SMC, Thunderbolt controller, and Thor and Loki

+When I reverse engineered the Apple EFI BIOS the mismatching regions are likely encrypted with keys stored in the SMC.
+This is part of the DSMOS idea of having core pieces of code protected by their upper layer.
+Also, DSMOS I would venture a guess is decrypted by uDMA from the Stellaris SMC chip on the board.
+This is "Apple Genuine" hardware validation.
+The problem here is, just as it allows Apple to protect there "DRM" code, it is just as useful for a bad actor to use for storing malware.

 ### Ghost Telephonist and VoLTE baseband hijack